The past of supreme jurisdiction in Hungary

 In order to implement the Fundamental Law of Hungary, effective as of 1 January 2012, Act CLXI of 2011 on the organization and administration of the courts, as well as Act CLXII of 2011 on the status and remuneration of judges aim at the elimination of the problems mentioned above, moreover at striking a new path providing an up-to-date and efficient system of courts and judiciary.

 The explanation of the act underlines that a new system shall be established as of 1 January 2012, where the administrative and the professional competences are clearly separated: the task of central administration of courts shall be performed by the President of the National Office for the Judiciary, while the President of the Curia shall solely be responsible for professional leadership.
 An important element of the system is the National Judicial Council (NJC), elected by judges and consisting exclusively of judges, which performs mainly control functions.
 The competences of the re-established Curia have significantly been widened.
-Its first President is Dr. Péter Darák, who holds office since 1 January, 2012.
+Its first President was Dr. Péter Darák who held office between 1 January 2012 and 1 January 2021.
+Its incumbent President is Dr. András Zs.
+Varga who took office on 2 January 2021.